 - Watch out for misleading labels.
 “Natural” has nothing to do with antibiotic use or how an animal was raised.
 We found unapproved claims, including “no antibiotic residues,” on packages of Sprouts pork sold in California and Arizona, and “no antibiotic growth promotants” on Farmland brand pork sold in several states.
 We reported those to the USDA in June 2012, and the agency told us it’s working with those companies to take “appropriate actions.”
 When we checked in early November, Sprouts had removed the claim from its packages.

-While this pork is obviously going to be much better for you to consume, it is very hard to find, and still poses certain health concerns.
-Pasture raised pork is very susceptible to Trichinella spiralis infection, also known as the “pork worm.”
-Trichinella is one of the most widespread parasites in the whole world, it has the potential to cause some very serious health concerns.
-Trichinella can be killed in the cooking process but one has to follow guidelines closely to make sure the meat is cooked through.
+While this pork is obviously going to be much better for you to consume, it can be difficult to find, and still poses certain health concerns.
+Pasture-raised pork is highly susceptible to Trichinella spiralis infection, also known as the “pork worm.”
+Trichinella is one of the most widespread parasites in the whole world, and though it can be killed in the cooking process, one has to follow guidelines closely to make sure the meat is cooked through.

 These animals spend their short, miserable lives on concrete and steel grates.
 Antibiotics are given liberally with their feed, making their massive waste even more toxic.